ironnysh/storyblok-youtube/README.md

 ### The Astro config

-Open your project’s configuration file (usually `astro.config.mjs`) and add the `embed_youtube` block and the `article` block below your previously-registered components:
+Open your project’s configuration file (usually `astro.config.mjs`) and add the `embed_youtube` block and the `article` block below the other components:

 ```js
 Filename: astro.config.mjs